 Yves Pierre, originally from Haiti is a rising sophomore at Connecticut College majoring in International Relations and Economics.
 As an intern,Yves is greatly interested in the field of government and foreign affairs.
 He is always been intrigued observing how politicians tackle various issues and ultimately come to solutions.
 Previous years, he volunteered with a youth group named “Cap Jeunesse” in Quebec that enabled him to explore tourism sector.

 Carla Alvarez-Valverde Originally from Ecuador, Carla graduated Cum Laude with a B.A. in International Relations from Columbia University and is currently pursuing her Masters Degree in International Economic Policy at the Paris Institute of Political Studies.
 She has previously worked at the Embassy of Ecuador in the United States and the Auschwitz Institute for Peace.
 Carla has a passion for foreign affairs and believes that international collaboration is key for economic, social, and environmental sustainability.
 At FAF she collaborates with the Annual Youth Assembly and multicultural exchange projects.

-The Annual Youth Assembly at the United Nations is a project and registered trademark of Friendship Ambassadors Foundation, Inc., a 501(c)(3) non-governmental organization formally associated with UN Department of Public of Information and in Consultative Status with ECOSOC and UNESCO.
+A project and registered trademark of Friendship Ambassadors Foundation, Inc., a 501(c)(3) non-governmental organization formally associated with UN Department of Public of Information and in Consultative Status with ECOSOC and UNESCO.
 Contact us at firstname.lastname@example.org